Dept. of Children & Families

 DEPARTMENT OF CHILDREN AND FAMILIES INFORMATION TO PARENTS

 Under provisions of the Manual of Requirements for Child Care Centers (N.J.A.C.
-10:122), every licensed child care center in New Jersey must provide to parents of enrolled children written information on parent visitation rights, State licensing requirements, child abuse/neglect reporting requirements and other child care matters.
+3A:52), every licensed child care center in New Jersey must provide to parents of enrolled children written information on parent visitation rights, State licensing requirements, child abuse/neglect reporting requirements and other child care matters.
 The center must comply with this requirement by reproducing and distributing to parents this written statement, prepared by the Office of Licensing, Child Care & Youth Residential Licensing, in the Department of Children and Families (DCF).
-In keeping with this requirement, the center must secure every parent’s signature attesting to his/her receipt of the information.
+In keeping with this requirement, the center must secure every parent and staff member’s signature attesting to his/her receipt of the information.

 Our center is required by the State Child Care Center Licensing law to be licensed by the Office of Licensing (OOL), Child Care & Youth Residential Licensing, in the Department of Children and Families (DCF).
 A copy of our current license must be posted in a prominent location at our center.
 Look for it when you’re in the center.

 To be licensed, our center must comply with the Manual of Requirements for Child Care Centers (the official licensing regulations).
 The regulations cover such areas as: physical environment/life-safety; staff qualifications, supervision, and staff/child ratios; program activities and equipment; health, food and nutrition; rest and sleep requirements; parent/community participation; administrative and record keeping requirements; and others.